autoplot/documentation/md/richPng.md

   - make insert Rich PNG Metadata routines for Java, IDL, and Matlab
   - Figure out how to insert metadata into PDF as well.
-  - define convention for decorating existing images, for example have ".richpng" file alongside the original.
+  - define convention for decorating existing images, for example have ".plotInfo" file alongside the original.
   - a JSON schema should be written to describe the format.